oleks/eduroam-wpa_supplicant/README.md

 ## Last confirmed to work at

-* IFI, Univeristy of Oslo, Norway: January 2018
+* Univeristy of Oslo, Norway: January 2018
-* DIKU, Copenhagen, Denmark: January 2018.
+* University of Copenhagen, Denmark: January 2018.
 * University of California, Berkeley, USA: August 2017
 * Malmö Airport, Sweden: July 2017.
 * University of Budapest, Hungary: May 2017.